Margaret Minnicks has been an online writer for many years. She writes articles that are interesting to her readers.

 - The ice trays will either have ice or water in them.

-- Dirty dishes can stay in the sink until you get around to washing them.
+- Dirty dishes can stay in the sink until you get around to washing them without someone nagging you about it.

-Living alone can be one of the greatest joys an adult can experience especially since they do not have to deal with those things listed above.
+Living alone can be one of the greatest joys adults can experience especially since they do not have to deal with those things listed above.

 More Me Time